hiroshi-teramoto/local_cohomology_mixed/example_codimension_transverse_fold.md

 Then, $V(E)$ is the whole parameter range and $V(N) = \emptyset$ holds, and thus $V(E) \setminus V(N)$ is the whole parameter range.

-In the subsequent lines, generators of each component of the mixed module is specified as follows (expression is lenghthy so please refer to the paper for detail) :
+In the subsequent lines, generators of each component of the mixed module is specified as follows (expression is lenghthy so please refer to TN2023 for detail) :

 $M_1$ = TR1K;
 $M_2$ = Q[1];